9 Day Northern Lights Self Drive Tour of the Complete Ring Road with Waterfalls & Hot Springs

 At the end of a jam-packed day, you will relax at your hotel near the Golden Circle.
 If the sky is clear of clouds, you can go out in the evening in search of the elusive Northern Lights.

 The third day of this trip will begin with you making an introduction to the picturesque South Coast.
 This incredible part of Iceland is home to a vast array of waterfalls and stunning landscapes.
 The first stop is Seljalandsfoss.
-This tall and thin waterfall cascades down a hefty 60-metre drop right in front of a cave.
+This tall, thin waterfall cascades down a hefty 197-foot (60-meter) drop right in front of a cave.
 Seljalandsfoss is an incredible photo opportunity.
-The fast running water means that no two images are ever the same.
+The fast-running water means that no two images are ever the same.

 The next stop is Skógafoss.
-This thunderous giant of a waterfall is 20 metres wide.
+This thunderous giant of a waterfall is 66 ft (20m) wide.
 As the water rapidly flows over its edges, it creates a loud roar.
 The fast flowing water creates a mist as it hits the flat ground of its base.
 On some days, sunlight flowing through this mist produces a rare double rainbow.

 You can choose to get up close and personal with Sólheimajökull glacier today.
 This is an experience that few can compare to.
 The boundless sheets of ice crunch under your feet as you travel over the white and blue ribbons of ice that seem to dance in front of you.
 The view from the top of Sólheimajökull will provide incredible photo opportunities as you learn about the tectonic and volcanic activity that shaped Iceland’s landscape.

 You will end the day arriving at your accommodation in or near the seaside town of Vík.